hungptit/fastgrep/README.md

 # FAQs #

-## Where can I find the binary for fgrep ##
+## Where can I find the binary for fast-grep ##

-All fgrep binary for Linux and MacOS can be found from this [github repository](https://github.com/hungptit/tools.git).
+All fast-grep binary for Linux and MacOS can be found from this [github repository](https://github.com/hungptit/tools.git).

 ## Does fastgrep try to compete with grep and/or ripgrep? ##